your home from home by the sea

 We have our very own knitwear designer here in Machrihanish - Anne Stewart Knitwear.

 You can bring home an original sea or landscape painting from Christine Russell who has a small gallery in Peninver.

 The Kintyre Peninsula has a wealth of beautiful walks with Machrihanish at the south-end of the Kintyre Way.

 Have a look at the Walk Highlands site for some more ideas.

-And please ALWAYS check the surfing reports!
+Please ALWAYS check the local weather forecast and surfing reports!

 Campbeltown has a good variety of local retailers including a local butcher, baker, pottery, florist, jewellers & gift shops.